Flying Pig Marathon

 The Cincinnati Flying Pig Marathon is an annual 26.2 mi race run the first Sunday of May in Cincinnati, Ohio.
-First held in 1999, it is the 3rd-largest first-time marathon in the United States.
+Founded by Robert J. Coughlin, it was first held in 1999, it is the 3rd-largest first-time marathon in the United States.
 The marathon had nearly 5000 finishers in 2008, and total participation for all weekend events exceeded 30,408 in 2011.
 The race starts and finishes downtown and also crosses into Northern Kentucky.
 It is a qualifying race for the Boston Marathon.

 History

+Naming

+For many years, Cincinnati was known as "Porkopolis"; this nickname came from the city's large pork interests.
+In 1988, the city built a park, Bicentennial Commons, to celebrate the 200th anniversary of the city's founding and commissioned British artist Andrew Leicester to create a sculpture for the entrance.
+Leicester came up with four steampipes, a nod to the city's riverboat history, each topped with a winged pig; the wings are a nod to General Electric Aviation, a major presence in the city.
+Initial reaction was derision, but the city soon embraced the "Flying Pigs", using it as a symbol and a brand.
+The marathon was named after them.

+Running

-The marathon was first held in 1999.
+The marathon was first held in 1999 when Elly Rono of Kenya and the University of Southern Indiana (and a future 2:10 marathoner), won in the men's division.

-In 2002, overall female winner Tatyana Pozdnyakova set the course record with a finish time of 2:34:35.
+In 2002, overall female winner Tatyana Pozdnyakova of Ukraine set the course record with a finishing time of 2:34:35 (achieved at the age of 47).

-In 2006, overall male winner Cecil Franke set the course record with a finish time of 2:20:25.
+In 2006, overall male winner Cecil Franke set the course record with a finishing time of 2:20:25.

 In 2011, legally blind runner Amy McDonaugh won the race in the women's division without a guide and with a time of 2:58:14.

 In 2020, the race was cancelled due to the coronavirus pandemic, with all registrants given the option of either running the race virtually or transferring their entry to a later year.
+The race was postponed and offered virtually in 2021 as well.